-A decade ago, Islands magazine sent me to the Garden Isle of Kauai to write a feature for its Dream Trips issue.
-I was honored to be among stories by Pico Iyer, Don George and Christine Richard, but most of all appreciated the opportunity to write about my favorite island in the world.
+Islands magazine sent me to the Garden Isle of Kauai to write a feature for its Dream Trips issue which marked the magazine’s 25th anniversary.
+I was honored to have my essay appear among stories written by Pico Iyer, Don George, Patricia Schultz and Jeff Greenwald, but most of all appreciated the opportunity to write about my favorite island in the world.
 To read the story, see the text below or better yet click here.

 KAUAI: FINDING MANA

 Towering above the north shore of Kauai, just west of Hanalei, is the soaring spire of “Bali Hai,” known to Hawaiians as Mount Makana.
 Made famous in the 1958 movie South Pacific, the verdant pinnacle of Makana juts skyward above 700-year-old taro terraces.
 Centuries ago, Makana was one of only two places where ‘oahi – fire-throwing ceremonies – were held on special occasions, such as the arrival of a visiting chief or a hula school graduation.
 Young men climbed the treacherous 1600-foot peak carrying light, tapered logs from papala or hau trees.
 After dark they set the shafts on fire and hurled them into the night.
 Caught by updrafts, the javelins seared tracers into the darkness, often traveling a mile or more before sizzling into the sea.

 The ‘oahi ceremony is history, but it was this image that burned itself into my memory after my first visit to Kauai and pulled me back to the island last spring.
 At Mount Makana, I could sense, almost like a type of gravity, what Kauaians call mana, a spiritual power.